IPS-LMU/wrassp/README.md

 `wrassp` is a wrapper for R around Michel Scheffers's [libassp](http://libassp.sourceforge.net/) (Advanced Speech Signal Processor).
 The libassp library aims at providing functionality for handling speech signal files in most common audio formats and for performing analyses common in phonetic science/speech science.
 This includes the calculation of formants, fundamental frequency, root mean square, auto correlation, a variety of spectral analyses, zero crossing rate, filtering etc. This wrapper provides R with a large subset of libassp's signal processing functions and provides them to the user in a (hopefully) user-friendly manner.

+This package is part of the next iteration of the EMU Speech Database Management System which aims to be as close to an all-in-one solution for generating, manipulating, querying, analyzing and managing speech databases as possible.
+For an overview of the system please visit this URL: [http://ips-lmu.github.io/EMU.html](http://ips-lmu.github.io/EMU.html).

 ## Installation